miurahr/omegat-for-cat-beginners/OmegaT_for_Beginners_en.md

 the tags in a particular case.

-The current Microsoft Office file formats (.docx, .xlsx, .pptx) can generate a large number of unnecessary tags, making translation cumbersome.
+The current Microsoft Office file formats (.docx, .xlsx, .pptx) can generate numerous unnecessary tags, making translation cumbersome.
 One solution to this problem is [Codezapper](http://asap-traduction.com/CodeZapper), which can eliminate these, while keeping the tags you actually need; or you can use the Remove Tags feature of OmegaT itself to remove all tags.
 See the User’s Manual (F1).